-Top 5 4th Quarter Trades of Fi - GuruFocus.com
+Top 5 4th Quarter Trades of FI - GuruFocus.com

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, FT Cboe Vest U.S. Equity Enhance & Moderate Buffer ETF - September has a price-earnings ratio of 20.10 and a price-book ratio of 3.81.
+In terms of valuation, Vanguard FTSE Developed Markets ETF has a price-earnings ratio of 12.40 and a price-book ratio of 1.50.

-First Heartland Consultants, Inc. reduced their investment in ARCA:FVD by 183,401 shares.
-The trade had a 1.19% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $39.38.
+During the quarter, FIRST FINANCIAL CORP /IN/ bought 1,706 shares of ARCA:VO for a total holding of 10,781.
+The trade had a 0.22% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $208.25.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, First Trust Value Line Dividend Index Fund has a price-earnings ratio of 18.91 and a price-book ratio of 2.67.
+In terms of valuation, Vanguard Mid-Cap ETF has a price-earnings ratio of 17.50 and a price-book ratio of 2.89.

-First Heartland Consultants, Inc. reduced their investment in ARCA:IYE by 148,097 shares.
-The trade had a 0.95% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $40.58.
+During the quarter, FIRST FINANCIAL CORP /IN/ bought 926 shares of ARCA:VGT for a total holding of 21,625.
+The trade had a 0.19% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $350.99.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, iShares U.S. Energy ETF has a price-earnings ratio of 9.25 and a price-book ratio of 2.66.
+In terms of valuation, Vanguard Information Technology ETF has a price-earnings ratio of 25.50 and a price-book ratio of 6.81.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.